Spark plug information and installation-replacement

 red threadlock for the plug terminal if the terminal is not permanently installed at the factory

 1. Remove the old plug and observe it.
-If it is any color than the end photo in the first section (above), than you should find out why?
+If it does not look like the plug in figure 3, than you should find out why.
 Is there is a fuel system or ignition problem?
+Is the plug too hot or too cold?
 Note any presence of oily goo at the base of the plug.
-If you find some, the plug was not torqued correctly due to the presence of these deposits in the threads of the cylinder head.
-For the picky: Store your old plug in the original little pack with the date and hours of the motor.
+If there is a lot of it, the plug may not have been torqued correctly due to the presence of these deposits in the threads of the cylinder head.
+A thought: Store your old plug in the original little pack with the date and hours of the motor.
 That way, you can get a timeline and have a good idea how your engine is doing over a long period.

-2. Check the gap of the new plug (area of part #10).
+2. Check the gap of the new plug (area of #10 in the Denso diagram).
 You cannot accurately measure the gap without using a wire-type gauge.
 Gauges in auto parts stores are for car spark plugs which have a much greater gap instead of the small gap in many paramotors.
 Set the electrode gap to the minimum value because the gap always widens as the plug is used.
 Too much or too little a gap will cause the engine to miss at high loads and make it harder to start.
-It is a good idea to check the gap every 7-10 hours and adjust as necessary.
+It is a good idea to check the gap every 10 hours and adjust as necessary.
 Pilots would be surprised at how fast the gap changes on high performance engines like a paramotor.

 3. Unscrew the top terminal (part #2) with pliers and put red threadlock on the threads.
 Note: some plugs have terminals which are welded on.
-These plugs do not require threadlock e.g. the NGK BR10EG.
+The welded terminal will have a top that is flush.
+The screw-on terminal is not flush and the threaded male post coming out of the spark plug is clearly visible in the center.
+The plugs with a welded terminal do not require threadlock e.g. the NGK BR10EG.
 The top terminal will always loosen if threadlock is not used, even if tightened with a pair of pliers.
 If the upper terminal gets loose, the internal threads on the terminal will be destroyed and the terminal will come free.
 It will then become embedded in the end of the boot.
 A loose terminal in the boot will not contact the plug properly and will cause missing at high loads.
 Pilots would not believe how often I find this problem when working on motors.